oznogon/gattaibushido-public/playbooks/_playbook_template.md

 ## Team Mods

-Your choice of Color Role also indirectly affects the Team by adjusting background stats and resources.
+Your choice of Chroma also indirectly affects the Team by adjusting background stats and resources.

 ### Starting Team Adjustments